 Clinical variants of actinic keratoses include: hyperkeratotic AK, atrophic AK, actinic cheilitis, pigmented AK, lichenoid AK, and cutaneous horn.

 The diagnosis of AK is primarily a clinical diagnosis.
 Other skin lesions considered in the differential include solar lentigo, seborrheic keratosis, verruca vulgaris, verruca plana, discoid lupus erythematosus, and squamous cell carcinoma.

-Although there is a myriad of treatment options for AKs, there is no treatment option without some inherent risk.
-Actinic keratoses treatments may result in the following potential adverse effects: pain, inflammation, healing issues, pigment changes, and scarring.
+Although there are many treatment options for AKs, there is no treatment option without some inherent risk.
+Actinic keratoses treatments may have the following potential adverse effects: pain, inflammation, healing issues, pigment changes, and scarring.
 Potential complications also include AK recurrence or transformation to squamous cell carcinoma.

 Enhancing Healthcare Team Outcomes

 An interprofessional team that provides a holistic and integrated approach to Actinic keratoses can help achieve the best possible outcomes.
 To date, there is no superior or best treatment approach for AKs.
 The choice of treatment is tailored to symptoms, lesion number, compliance, and desired results.
 If the number of AKs is few, then lesion-directed treatment may be considered by the general practitioner.
 If the lesions are unresponsive to treatment by the general practitioner, consultation with a dermatologist may be considered.
 If AKs are numerous or rapidly evolving, and malignant transformation is a diagnostic possibility, referral to skin cancer specialists should be made for evaluation and treatment recommendations.